patrickcmserrano/portfolio-blog/static/posts/01immutability.en.md

     - Simplifies reasoning about code (no side effects from mutation).
     - Enables safe concurrent programming (no race conditions or locks needed).
     - Facilitates functional programming by encouraging pure functions.
-- **Key Point**: Immutability is enforced for Clojure’s core data structures (e.g., lists, vectors, maps, sets).
+- **Key Point**: Immutability is enforced for Clojure's core data structures (e.g., lists, vectors, maps, sets).
 Variables (bound via `def` or `let`) are also immutable unless explicitly managed with state constructs like atoms or refs.

 **Example**:
 ```clojure